frappe/erpnext/erpnext/docs/user/manual/en/human-resources/salary-and-payroll.md

 In Process Payroll,

-  1. Select the Company for which you want to create the Salary Slips.
+  1. Select the organization for which you want to create the Salary Slips.
   2. Select the Month and the Year for which you want to create the Salary Slips.
   3. Click on “Create Salary Slips”.
 This will create Salary Slip records for each active Employee for the month selected.
 If the Salary Slips are created, the system will not create any more Salary Slips.
 All updates will be shown in the “Activity Log” section.
   4. Once all Salary Slips are created, you can check if they are created correctly or edit it if you want to deduct Leave Without Pay (LWP).